Maternity leave and pay

 Employees who qualify for parental leave may take some of this leave immediately following the end of their SML.

-An employee is entitled to return to the same job as before if the parental leave was for four weeks or less, and wasn't preceded by any AML.
+An employee is entitled to return to the same job as before if the parental leave meets both of the following conditions:

 If the parental leave period is for longer than four weeks and/or is preceded by a period of AML, the employee is treated as though they were returning to work after AML.
 See parental leave and time off for dependants.